Argonum-Clever2/mike/README.md

 ## Tutorial
 ### the first step
-You need to install KMC in advance, and then run command below.
+You need to install KMC in advance, and add kmc to PATH.
+Then, run command below.
 The file will be processed into a kmer file.
 Or you can input the kmer file directly, just skip the step.

 ```python
 # help